Rosalind Appleby

 Rosalind Appleby (born 30 September 1979) is an Australian music journalist and author.

-Life and career
+Early life

 Rosalind Appleby studied music at the University of Western Australia and graduated with a Bachelor of Music Performance (clarinet) in 2002.
 She is a music critic for The West Australian newspaper where her reviews and articles cover classical, jazz and world music.

+Career

-Her book, Women of Note; the Rise of Australian Women Composers (published by Fremantle Press in 2012), revealed that 25% of Australian composers are women, more than almost any other country in the world.
-Women of Note documents the stories and music of twenty Australian women composers, spanning the twentieth century to present day.
+Her book, Women of Note: the Rise of Australian Women Composers (published by Fremantle Press in 2012), revealed that 25% of Australian composers are women, more than almost any other country in the world.
+Women of Note documents the untold and often overlooked stories and music of twenty Australian women composers, spanning the twentieth century to present day.

-Appleby has contributed to a variety of national and international publications including the Financial Times, Opera, The Australian, Scoop magazine, and The Opera Critic.
+Appleby has contributed to a variety of national and international publications including the Financial Times, The Australian, Scoop magazine, and The Opera Critic.
+She is the Western Australian correspondent for the London based Opera magazine.
+Her work has also been published in the Music Forum Journal, Resonate and Limelight magazines.

+Between 2018 – 2023 Appleby was a founding board member managing editor of Seesaw, a Western Australian arts magazine.